lexmerca/TTIPv2_ToC/README.md

 4.2 US Trade and Customs Law

-4.3 EU Sources of Electronic Business, Digital, and Data Regulation
+4.3 EU Sources of Electronic Business, Digital, and Data Regulations

-4.4 US Sources of Electronic Business, Digital, and Data Regulation
+4.4 US Sources of Electronic Business, Digital, and Data Regulations

 4.5 A Note on Artificial Intelligence ('AI') Regulations